 According to Steven Screen at The Better Fundraising Company, the most effective year-end campaigns will do these two simple things:

-- Remind donors of the problem that your organization exists to help solve
+- Remind donors that there's a problem (and your organization exists to address it)

 - Ask them to give a gift before the end of the year to help solve that problem